 It sounds like a ridiculous thing to say with all the anxiety of starting out homeschooling, but if you start out relaxed then your homeschool journey will be much better.

-And remember: how to homeschool starting today is easier than you think!
+How to homeschool starting TODAY is easier than you think!

-First get started on researching your state laws and then follow these tips from there!
+- First get started on researching your state (or country) homeschooling laws.

 - Get your family on the same(ish) page.